pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unused-argument"+OR+"W0613")

 ### [W0614](#W0614) (unused-wildcard-import)<a name="W0614"></a>
-Unused import %s from wildcard import
+Unused import %s from wildcard import.

 Used when an imported module or variable is not used from a `'from X import *'` style import.

 **:x: Incorrect code**